• Prepared in Faith

 During and after an event friends and relatives will want to know if you are OK.
 There may be times when you can send a short text but an actual phone call is not a possibility.

 • Designate a point person in the family that can receive messages from family members within a disaster-affected area and relay the information to other family members.
 The point person should not live in your area.
+Long distance calling or text messaging may be available when local calls aren’t working.

 • Have a neighborhood communication plan.
 Get to know your neighbors so that you can check on neighbors that are elderly or have small children, or have medical conditions first.